Parallel tests with Appium and Genymotion SaaS

 pytest -n 3 test_example.py

-Many thanks to Jonathan Lipps, one of the Appium maintainers and founder of Cloud Grey, for reviewing the article!
+Many thanks to Jonathan Lipps, one of the Appium maintainers and founder of Cloud Grey, for reviewing the article.

-To run parallelize your tests using Java rather than Python, see Ellinor Kwok’s project on Github.
+To learn more about Genymotion SaaS, see the SaaS user guide resources.
+To run parallelize tests using Java instead of Python, see Ellinor Kwok’s project on GitHub.